 Shortly thereafter, home computers and Bulletin Board Services (BBS) allowed people to stay in contact much more easily.
 It was also possible to get together a large group of friends from all over the country, and even the world.
 These get togethers would be the next way that we traveled to meet friends.
 We attended several of these gatherings of 100+ friends at Walt Disney World that consisted of us going around the parks, having group dinners and just getting to know each other IRL.
 It was at one of these events that I met Sharon, in person, for the first time :-).

 Meeting friends also lets you experience an area in a way you would never get to do as a tourist.
-One of our most complicated meet ups was again in Japan.
+One of our most complicated meet ups was, again, in Japan.
 I was introduced to a friend of a friend who was visiting the United States from Japan for a few months and I mentioned to him that I would be visiting Tokyo later that year.
 Before he returned to Japan, he gave me a phone number to call when we got to Japan and we would try and arrange a time to meet.
 I was able to contact him on the phone, but the number belonged to a family member who did not speak English and the conversation consisted with me saying, “Hello, I’m from America.
 Do you know this person?”
 It worked.
 My friend Hiro took an entire day to show us around Tokyo, including going to the shopping mall that looked like Caesars Palace.
-Then we asked to see a toy store and he brought us to the Toys “R” Us (which was actually much more enjoyable to look around than you could ever imagine).
+We asked if we could see a toy store and he brought us to the Toys ‘R Us (which was actually much more enjoyable to look around than you could ever imagine.
+Really, if you ever have an opportunity to go to a toy story in Japan, go!).
 We then got to see where he worked and we spent the rest of the evening eating and drinking at the local izakaya, where we were most likely some of the only Americans who have ever eaten there.
 It was really a fun time and we still talk about it.

-So how has this changed today.
+So how has this changed today?
 One word, Facebook.
-First of all, you are much more likely connected to more of your friends than ever before…your best friend when you were growing up who moved away, the person who sat in front of you in high school Latin class, the co-worker who you got along with so well but then they went and got a better job.
+With it, you’re much more likely connected to more of your friends than ever before…your best friend when you were growing up who moved away, the person who sat in front of you in high school Latin class, the co-worker who you got along with so well but then they went and got a better job.
 These are the people that you previously would have fallen out of touch with but I bet you’re still friends on Facebook and like each others’ posts.
 It’s just so much easier to keep in contact and reach out to these people.

 Sharon and I have met with more friends in the last 5 years than ever would have been imaginable in the past, simply because it’s just so much easier to plan these things than before.
 One of the first thing we do after making travel plans is to think about who we know in the area and let them know we will be in town.
 It’s sort of a save the date message.
 We find out if they’re available or if they have a prior commitment (which is totally OK if they do, because we understand we’re on vacation and they’re not).
 If we’re traveling a far distance, we’ll hammer out plans in advance.